 EURGBP: 1

-GBPUSD: 1.1Forex Commission per Lot per Trade $0 on Standard and TradingView Accounts; $7 round turn on Raw Accounts Deposit Methods Visa, PayPal, Mastercard, Wire Transfer, Neteller, Skrill, Tether, Bitcoin, BPAY, Dragonpay, Fasapay, Interac, Pix, UnionPay Withdrawal Methods Mastercard, Visa, PayPal, Skrill, Neteller, Bitcoin, Tether, Wire Transfers, BPay, Fasapay, Pix, Interac, UnionPay Eightcap was established back in 2009 in Melbourne.
-The brokerage has greatly grown over the years, currently reaching traders from more than 125 countries around the globe.
-The Australian company is licensed to conduct online trading by first-tier financial watchdogs like the FCA, ASIC, and CySEC.
-It also carries licenses from the SCB in the Bahamas and the FSA of Seychelles.
-The broker provides favorable trading conditions but its product range is a bit slimmer compared to competitors.
+GBPUSD: 1.1Forex Commission per Lot per Trade $0 on Standard and TradingView accounts; $7 round-turn on Raw accounts Deposit Methods Visa, PayPal, Mastercard, Wire Transfer, Neteller, Skrill, Tether, Bitcoin, BPAY, Dragonpay, FasaPay, Interac, Pix, UnionPay Withdrawal Methods Mastercard, Visa, PayPal, Skrill, Neteller, Bitcoin, Tether, Wire Transfer, BPAY, FasaPay, Pix, Interac, UnionPay Eightcap was established in 2009 in Melbourne, Australia.
+The brokerage has grown significantly over the years and now serves traders in more than 125 countries worldwide.
+The Australian company is licensed to conduct online trading by top-tier financial regulators like the FCA, ASIC, and CySEC.
+It also holds licenses from the SCB in the Bahamas and the FSA of Seychelles.
+The broker provides favorable trading conditions, but its product range is somewhat narrower than that of some competitors.

-There are around 800 financial instruments (600+ in Europe) to choose from, which puts the broker’s selection of tradable products slightly below the industry averages.
+Around 800 financial instruments (600+ in Europe) are available, placing the broker’s selection of tradable products slightly below the industry average.
 Various asset classes are covered, including equity indices, shares, cryptocurrencies, forex, and commodities.
 The broker specializes in providing speculative trading via contracts for difference, with maximum retail leverage ratios capped at 1:30 or 1:500, depending on the country of access.

-Traders at Eightcap can go long or short on approximately 56 forex pairs, with minimum spreads starting from zero pips on Raw accounts where a $7 round-turn commission is in place instead.
-Standard accounts allow for commission-free forex trading but have slightly higher spreads (from 1 pip) compared to their Raw counterparts.
+Traders at Eightcap can go long or short on approximately 56 forex pairs, with minimum spreads starting from 0.0 pips on Raw accounts, where a $7 round-turn commission applies instead.
+Standard accounts allow commission-free forex trading but have slightly higher spreads (from 1 pip) than their Raw counterparts.
 Capitalizing on currency price movements is possible via the TradingView, MT5, and MT4 platforms.
-Minimum deposit requirements align with the industry average ($100), with plenty of secure payment methods at customers’ disposal, including Skrill, Neteller, PayPal, Visa, Mastercard, BPay, Pix, Fasapay, and Interac.
+Minimum deposit requirements align with the industry average ($100), with plenty of secure payment methods at customers’ disposal, including Skrill, Neteller, PayPal, Visa, Mastercard, BPAY, Pix, FasaPay, and Interac.

 Key Pros